sollniss/simple_classical/README.md

 The individual sections are:

-- **Title, Artist, Album artist, Artists, Composer, Conductor, Orchestra** — every section has "Write canonical to" / "Write credited to" / "Write sort to" tag lists (separate multiple tag names with `;`; empty = don't write) and a "Split into multiple values" checkbox.
+**Title, Artist, Album artist, Artists, Composer, Conductor, Orchestra**

+Every section has "Write canonical to" / "Write credited to" / "Write sort to" tag lists (separate multiple tag names with `;`; empty = don't write) and a "Split into multiple values" checkbox.

 - _Canonical vs credited_: canonical is the artist's full MusicBrainz name ("Herbert von Karajan"), credited is the name as printed on the release ("Karajan").
-Sort tags always use the canonical sort name — MusicBrainz has no as-credited sort names.
+Sort tags always use the canonical sort name.
 For Title, canonical is the recording title and credited the track title.
 - _Split off_ keeps collaborations as one value using the credit's own join phrases ("A & B", "A feat.
 B"); where removing the composer breaks adjacency, artists are joined with `; `.
-  - Artist/Album artist start from the release credit and apply a configurable rule per role — Composer, Conductor, Orchestra — each set to _Keep as credited_, _Remove if present_ or _Add if missing_
+- Artist/Album artist start from the release credit and apply a configurable rule (_Keep as credited_, _Remove if present_ or _Add if missing_)
-    (default: composers removed, everything else kept).
+  per role (Composer, Conductor, Orchestra) (default: composers removed, everything else kept).
 Roles are matched via the relationships: composers of the performed works, conductors and performing orchestras of the recordings.
 The section's write policy decides whether generated values replace or coexist with Picard's values; soloists and other performers in the credit are always kept as-is.
-    Artists is the full credit.
-  - Conductor, Orchestra and Composer come from the recording/work relationships and default to the tags players actually read: the standard `composer`/`composersort` and `conductor`, and — for the orchestra — `ensemble` (the classical tag understood by MPD, Roon and Squeezebox) plus `performer:orchestra`, Picard's own tag for the relationship.
+- Conductor, Orchestra and Composer come from the recording/work relationships and default to the tags players actually read: the standard `composer`/`composersort` and `conductor`, for the orchestra, `ensemble` (the classical tag understood by MPD, Roon and Squeezebox) plus `performer:orchestra` is used.
   The conductor sort name additionally goes to the custom `conductorsort`.
 These sections replace Picard's values by default; choose another write policy to append, merge or preserve existing values.
-  - Recording location (default tag `location`, the classical Vorbis field also supported by MPD) is the recording's "recorded at" place — relevant e.g. for organ recordings, where the venue identifies the instrument.
-Where no place is linked, an optional fallback (off by default) uses the "recorded in" area instead; areas are often just a city or country, so leaving it off writes the tag only for actual venues.
+- Recording location (default tag `location`, the classical Vorbis field also supported by MPD) is the recording's "recorded at" place, where the venue identifies the instrument (i.e. for organ recordings) or is otherwise relevant.
+Where no place is linked, an optional fallback (off by default) uses the "recorded in" area instead;
+  areas are often just a city or country, so leaving it off writes the tag only for actual venues.
   Picard's release data does not include place relationships, so the plugin loads them with one extra MusicBrainz request per album (per 100 recordings).
 - **Recording date** — session dates from the performance relationship or the "recorded at"/"recorded in" relationships, whichever span is more precise (the performance relationship wins ties); first day, last day